veeteeran/8thLightTA/README.md

 # 8thLightTA

 ## What is this project?
 This a command line application that allows you to search for books and construct a reading list.
-It is written using python version 3.6 or newer.
+The application must be run on python version 3.6 or newer.

 ## How does it work?
 * From GitHub click the green code button